Chair Christine Payne

 His invention of the industrial adhesive Chemlok, still marketed worldwide, took the LORD Corporation to the forefront of international surface science technology.

-Alstadt was a member of the Swedish Royal Academy of Science, British Royal Society of Chemistry and Duke Engineering Board of Visitors.
+Alstadt was a member of the Royal Society of Chemistry, Swedish Royal Academy of Science and Duke Engineering Board of Visitors.

 Related News